Is phytic acid the devil it’s made out to be or is it just hype?

-These techniques can help activate the bioavailability of certain minerals in foods containing phytic acid.
+These techniques can help activate the bioavailability of minerals in foods containing phytic acid.

-- Boiling foods : While we boil our foods caution must be exercised in a sense that overheating the food can damage the phytase including vitamin c, this process can reduce only the small amount of phytic acid.
+- Boiling foods While we boil our foods caution must be exercised in the sense that overheating the food can damage the phytase including vitamin c, this process can reduce only the small amount of phytic acid.

-- Sprouting grains : this method can reduce the phytic acid in plant foods due to the activation of the enzyme called phytase because it digest phytic acid.
+- Sprouting grains: this method can reduce the phytic acid in plant foods due to the activation of the enzyme called phytase because it digests phytic acid.

-- Soaking your grains and legumes : is another method that can reduce the anti-nutrient effects of phytic acid and other anti-nutrients found in plant based foods.
+- Soaking your grains and legumes s another method that can reduce the anti-nutrient effects of phytic acid and other anti-nutrients found in plant-based foods.

 Diversifying your diet by incorporating other food sources like animal protein can enhance the absorption of certain minerals such as iron and zinc.